eduroam identity provider

 I am unable to install eduroam.
 Where I can get help?

-In the first instance, please consult our dedicated documentation entitled 'Instructions for eduroam use' and 'Configuring access to eduroam'.
+In the first instance, please consult our dedicated documentation entitled 'Configuring your access to eduroam RESTENA'.
 You will find plenty of information there.
-If that is not enough, contact our helpdesk via email at email@example.com
+If that is not enough, contact our helpdesk via email at firstname.lastname@example.org

 I cannot believe that eduroam is really free of charge.
 What is the catch?